-I find myself watching more and more shows from Netflix now that I have a Google TV box.
-I seem to be drawn to the genre of the British romance and this week I watched a series called Lillie, which quite honestly I feel would have been better titled The Great Whore of London.
+I find myself watching more and more shows on Netflix lately.
+I seem to be drawn to the genre of British romance, and this week I watched a series called Lillie, which, quite honestly, I feel would have been better titled The Great Whore of London.

 It all began when a British soldier, who also happened to be the Archbishop of Canterbury’s son, was stationed in Normandy, France, and ran into a young lady who caught his attention.
-He was surprised to find she was the daughter of the Dean of the Island, which is basically meant she was a preacher’s daughter.
-Funny that in America we all too commonly see those girls are the naughtiest of them all but in England, she was respected for such a position.
+He was surprised to find she was the daughter of the Dean of the Island, which basically meant she was a preacher’s daughter.
+Funny that in America, we commonly see those girls as the naughtiest of them all, but in England, she was respected for such a position.
 To be the daughter of the Dean of the Jersey Islands was really rather respectable in those times.

-Well, it turns out when the solider went to request her father’s permission to court the girl he was met with a rather shocking surprise, as he would find out she was only 15 years old.
+Well, it turns out that when the soldier requested her father’s permission to court the girl, he was met with a shocking surprise, as he would find out she was only 15 years old.
 He immediately requested a transfer to another post.

-He’s an older man who we would later learn is 8 years her senior, but he has a boat … they call it a yacht but it was more like a big sailboat.
-Anyway, Lillie wants to get off the island so she agrees to marry the man thinking he can take care of her and take her away.
+He’s an older man who we would later learn is eight years her senior, but he has a boat … they call it a yacht, but it was more like a big sailboat.
+Anyway, Lillie wants to get off the island, so she agrees to marry the man thinking he can take care of her and take her away.

 So Mr. Langtry sells his home, fires all of his staff, and moves to London.

-Much to her dismay, for the first 7 months they are there they don’t get a single invitation to a social event.
+Much to her dismay, they don’t get a single invitation to a social event for the first seven months they are there.

 The rest of the series is about her manipulation of people and her inappropriate relationships.
-It basically tells the story of a lady who had no problem sleeping her way to the top and to get what she wants.
+It tells the story of a lady who had no problem sleeping to the top to get what she wanted.